marcpalmer/HORN/index.md

 layout: home
 ---

-The HORN specification describes a way to weave your model data into HTML mark such that it can be used for both the presentation and data model in your client (typically JavaScript) code.
+The HORN specification describes a way to weave your model data into HTML markup such that it can be used for _both_ the presentation and data model in your client (typically JavaScript) code.

 There is a jQuery based reference implementation of the parser with DOM-node